storj/docs/app/dcs/third-party-tools/mongodb/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/5B3azwyWH9dHSdO9N-_qh_mongodb3.png)

-Finally, you can see the backup data blocks stored in the Storj DCS bucket.
+Finally, you can see the backup data blocks stored in the Storj bucket.
 You can even use the local tardigrade-gateway with command s3 command line tools:

 ```Text
 $ kubectl port-forward tardigrade-gateway-tardigrade-gateway-75cfdb889-nz2n4 7777:7777 &